HenrikBengtsson/jottr.org/content/post/2025-10-xx-interrupts-and-crashes.md

 Crashed workers are automatically restarted by the future backend, meaning that we no longer have to manually restart our future backend, if one of the workers crashed.
-Note that it is only the parallel worker that is restart - the future itself is _not_ restarted.
+Note that it is only the parallel worker that is restarted - the future itself is _not_ restarted.

-## Retry an interrupted future 🔁
+## Retrying an interrupted future 🔁

 Regardless of why a future was interrupted, we can restart a future by first resetting it with `reset()`, and then trigger it to be